• Skip to main content

 Behavior and Decisions

-We present the results of a replication of Study 2 from Ariely and Wertenbroch (2002), as well as a comparison of the replication data and the original data, which was kindly given to us in 2006 by one of the original authors.
+We present the results of a replication of Study 2 from Ariely and Wertenbroch (2002).
 We show that the results of the paper do not replicate.
 In particular, in the replication, changes in the deadlines have a negligible effect on the three performance metrics and several survey metrics that were used in the original study.
-In particular, evenly spaced deadlines exogenously imposed on subjects do not stand apart for their effectiveness in reducing procrastination in subjects.
+Evenly spaced deadlines exogenously imposed on participants do not stand apart for their effectiveness in reducing procrastination in participants.
+While our replication of the main result fails, our data do show several patterns of participant behavior which should be expected.
+This suggests to us that our replication attempt is of sufficient quality, but the result itself is not robust.

 Read Paper